Temporary unemployment benefits for self-employed persons

 - If your full-time employment in your business has ended or your income from self-employment has decreased, register with the TE Services as an unemployed jobseeker.

-- If you register as an unemployed jobseeker after 15 April 2020, you can apply for labour market subsidy starting from the date on which you registered as an unemployed jobseeker with the TE Services.
+- You can apply for labour market subsidy starting from the date on which you registered as an unemployed jobseeker with the TE Services.

 - Applications for unemployment benefits can be made retroactively for up to 3 months.